12 Era of Bad Feelings

 John Marshall, by Henry Inman, 1832 (cropped), Virginia Memory

 A Virginia district court cleared Burr in a generous high misdemeanor and treason trial in 1807, meant to set a high standard as to what constitutes treason and how much evidence it would take to prove it.
 Treason, after all, was (and is) a capital offense, meaning punishable by death.
-Jefferson imprisoned Burr and proclaimed his guilt before the trial.
+Jefferson imprisoned Burr and wrongly proclaimed his guilt before the trial.
 But Chief Justice John Marshall, presiding over the federal circuit court in Richmond, understood that, without raising the bar high, political adversaries would forever be trying to eliminate each other through treason accusations; and he didn’t appreciate his second cousin Jefferson’s pre-trial meddling in the case.
 Being put to death for treason required either a confession or at least two incriminating witnesses, but the prosecution could only muster one each for any of Burr’s actions, and a few others whose testimony seemed to conflict.
+It was also unclear whether Wilkinson had doctored a letter to him from Burr.
 Marshall asked prosecutors, “Is this the best you’ve got?”
 It was and he dismissed Burr.
 At the request of the defense, the court subpoenaed War Department documents and letters from Wilkinson to Jefferson they thought might help exonerate Burr, but Jefferson didn’t want to concede the judiciary’s power to subpoena the executive branch and withheld most of the material (LC).
 A key problem for the prosecution was that Burr’s treason hadn’t progressed far beyond the planning stages by the time they apprehended him in Alabama.
 Burr went to Europe to organize more war against the United States, but British and Spanish leaders weren’t interested in his crackpot plans, so he returned in disguise to live in New York.

 Judge Marshall reinforced separation of powers between the executive and judicial branches by not helping Jefferson convict Burr, and Jefferson did likewise by defying the judiciary’s subpoena.
 But SCOTUS overturned Jefferson’s precedent 8-0 in Nixon v.
 United States (1974), when Richard Nixon appealed to executive privilege to avoid turning over incriminating tapes to a federal district court.